 For a vegan curry, opt for fresh cilantro and coconut yogurt.

 Cut your sweet potato into equal size (kinda small) chunks so they cook evenly.
-Go for the size of a dice.

 Don’t have lime on hand?
 Squeeze in some lemon juice instead.